This week, Robele Ababya wrote a piece titled “Likely war over the Blue Nile River ?”

 be done to help bring countries together, and Ethiopia

-has been a leader in its criticism of Egypt so starting there would be
+has been a leader in its criticism of Egypt

 With the Nile comes a new set of issues, and with Egypt holding onto a lion’s share of water from